-In March 2018, the European Commission announced measures to accelerate the reduction of non-performing loans in the banking sector.
-The proposals that will apply further pressure on European banks to divest of NPL portfolios included four key elements namely; ensuring sufficient loss coverage for NPLs, enabling accelerated out-of-court enforcement of loans secured by collateral, further developing secondary markets for NPLs and a technical blueprint for how to set up a national Asset Management Companies ("AMCs").
+In March 2018, the European Commission announced measures to accelerate the reduction of non-performing loans in the banking sector that included four key elements, namely; ensuring sufficient loss coverage for NPLs, enabling accelerated out-of-court enforcement of loans secured by collateral, further developing secondary markets for NPLs and a technical blueprint for how to set up national Asset Management Companies ("AMCs").
+The ECB issued a communication in August 2019 that it considers of the utmost importance that European banks divest themselves further of NPL portfolios, whilst economic conditions are still favourable.

-Local judiciary systems
+Local iudiciary systems

 The judiciary systems in many jurisdictions lack the skills required to process actions against non-performing borrowers.
-Furthermore, strict licensing requirements needed for non-banking institutions to acquire and manage NPLs create barriers to entry for new investors.
+Furthermore, strict licensing requirements needed for non-banking institutions to acquire and manage NPLs creates barriers to entry for new investors.
 However, changes in such areas are improving steadily across the region, with governments and regulators coming to terms with the fact that such impediments make the cleansing of local financial systems difficult, which impedes economic growth.
-Advances in Greece, Hungary, Romania and Slovenia, as examples, have led to strong growth in NPL sales.
-DDM believes this trend will continue which should vastly improve the market for NPLs across Southern, Central and Eastern Europe.
+Advances in Greece, Croatia and Slovenia, as examples, have led to strong growth in NPL sales.
+DDM believes this trend will continue which should vastly improve the market for NPLs across SCEE.